BotVasu/Weather-App/README.md

 # Weather-App
+<h2>Description</h2>
-A small application that displays weather data.
+<h3>A small application that displays weather data.
+It is using an Open Weather API to fetch the data.
-Type the city you want to find the weather data of and see the results.
+Type the city you want to find the weather data of and see the results.</h3>

 Build Stack: HTML, CSS, Javascript
 ![image](https://github.com/BotVasu/Weather-App/assets/83164321/d5226271-d655-4426-bfd7-a62fd5d678ae)